Bricktech2000/Notes/notes/environmental dependency of learning.md

 # Environmental Dependency of Learning

-our behavior is highly controlled by environmental queues. &mdash; <https://youtu.be/IlU-zDU6aQ0?t=867>
+our behavior is highly controlled by environmental cues. &mdash; <https://youtu.be/IlU-zDU6aQ0?t=867>

 for efficient [[learning]] and to [[focus]] more deeply, we must teach our [[brain]]s to associate a specific environment with [[learning]].